eperedo/vue-fixer/README.md

 # Vue-Fixer

-> The simple but powerful component for the fixer API
+> The simple but powerful vue component for the fixer API

 ### Features support